-On this date—April 30—in 1871 Fort Worth’s first Renaissance man died.
-Born “Adolphus Gouhenant” in France in 1804, just five years after the French Revolution, he is remembered today by his anglicized name, “Adolph Gounah.”
-Gounah was dead two years before Fort Worth incorporated, dead five years before the first railroad came to town, but he made his mark early.
+Adolphe Gouhenant was born in France in 1804, just five years after the French Revolution.
+And he made his mark in Fort Worth early: He was dead two years before Fort Worth incorporated, dead five years before the first railroad came to town.

 And he was a gypsy.
 Gounah immigrated to Texas in June 1848 in the second wave of members of the short-lived French utopian colony New Icarie in Denton County.
 The colony was founded on Peters Colony land six years before La Reunion utopian colony was founded in Dallas County by French, Belgian, German, and Swiss immigrants.

 When the New Icarie colony failed in 1849, Gounah moved thirty miles south to the Army’s new Fort Worth, where he had a Peters Colony land grant northeast of the fort in today’s Samuels Avenue area.
 According to Julia Kathryn Garrett in Fort Worth: A Frontier Triumph Gounah also befriended fort commander Major Ripley Arnold and gave Arnold’s children lessons in French, riding, and music.
 Gounah also gave the fort’s soldiers lessons in fencing.